-Lou grew up in Chicago, living downtown or in the South Suburbs his entire life.
-While downtown he owned an art gallery in Pilsen at 18th and Halsted.
-Lou often creates his art from experiences on the road.
+While living in Chicago he owned an art gallery in Pilsen at 18th and Halsted St. Lou often creates his art from experiences on the road.
 He will take a picture of an old home in Mississippi and then draw it later or he takes inspiration from people and scenes in his wife’s early 20th century photo collection.
 He exhibits his art in Gallery shows or sells prints out of his merch box or at his wife’s vintage clothing store.
 In addition to being an artist, Lou is also a Professor of Art at a college in the Chicago-area.
-He enjoys teaching young students about art appreciation and art history a two days a week, in addition to teaching some classes online.
+He enjoys teaching his students about art and art history.

 In 2015, Lou purchased 15 acres of land and a salvaged wood cabin in the Driftless Region of Southwest Wisconsin (near Viroqua) where he set up an off-grid homestead.
 Lou loves working with wood and reclaimed materials due to his deep connection to the past.
 The homestead is filled with antiques he found on the road from stopping at roadside estate sales and thrift stores.
 In addition to the cabin, Lou has built a screen porch, tiny house, an amazing reclaimed shed and other antique-styled outbuildings.
 Lou hired the Amish to build a barn on his homestead for woodworking and for community music gatherings.
 He also completed a log cabin in 2020 that was built on the high bluff with views of the Kickapoo River.